 Social media posting

 Social media posting will also be a victim of AI–to a point.
-At my company, we decided on MeetEdgar to manage our own and clients’ posts.
-We can expect this kind of AI to get better over time, not just posting at random intervals, but posting and re-posting content that actually makes the most impact, taking under consideration reader reactions, shares, and likes, etc. This has freed up time for our marketing team, who can now concentrate on the creative process.
+There are many software solutions available already, many of them cloud-based, all with different strengths and weaknesses.
+We can expect this kind of AI to get better over time, not just posting at random intervals, but posting and re-posting content that actually makes the most impact, taking under consideration reader reactions, shares, and likes, etc. Using this kind of basic posting AI will free up time for the marketing team, who can now concentrate on the creative process.

 In general, we see the areas most likely to be impacted by AI as follows: